KokoseiJ/NicoBot/README.md

 Also, since `Discord.py` heavily depends on coroutine which coufuses the hell out of beginners and make them write a spaghetti, I thought we might need a corountine-less library.
 That's why I didn't use a famous `websockets` library, and went with `websocket-client` instead.
 [They stated that its purpose is to provide a convenient asynchronous API, not synchronous one.](https://github.com/aaugustin/websockets/issues/173)

-## Using Threads instead of Processes?!
+## Using threading instead of multiprocessing?!
 Cast it into the fire, DESTROY IT!!
 ![No.](https://media1.tenor.com/images/27364728e09d58e670154b50a59ca9c8/tenor.gif?itemid=5743603)

 I'm well aware that threading in python has a disadvantage due to Global Interpreter Lock. but since there are bottlenecks in HTTP requests, I don't think bottlenecks caused by GIL will affect the performance largely. of course, I didn't do any tests yet.
 I'll do it later though, and if it appears to degrade performance, I will migrate to multiprocessing library.